collective/Products.EasyNewsletter/docs/source/index.rst

 Allowed placeholders
 ====================

-The following placeholder can be used in the header, body and footer or the aggregation and output templates:
+The following placeholder can be used in the header, body and footer fields or the aggregation and output templates:

 * ``{{SUBSCRIBER_SALUTATION}}`` example: Dear Ms.
 * ``{{salutation}}`` example: Ms.